 Bending conflict mainly exists in two or more bending products, specifically in the bending edge and mold, equipment, or the product itself collision, resulting in regular bending.

-Bending interference is mainly affected by the shape of the part, size, mold, equipment structure, and bending order.
+The shape of the part, size, mold, equipment structure, and bending order mainly affect this interference.

 (1) bending edge and mold interference is mainly in the bending process, the bending edge of the bending rotation, and the upper or lower mold collision interference, resulting in the product not continue to bend or deformation.